mozilla/shield-studies-addon-template/docs/DEV.md

 npm run test:func
 ```

-Runs functional tests using the Selenium driver, verifying the telemetry payload at Firefox startup and add-on installation in a clean profile, then does **optimistic testing** of the _commonest path_ though the study for a user:
+Runs functional tests using the Selenium driver in a clean profile:

+* `0-study_utils_integration.js` - Verifies the telemetry payload throughout the study life cycle.
+* `1-button_test.js` - _Example test_ Tests the browser action
-* prove the notification bar ui opens
+* `2-notification_bar.js` - _Example test_ Test the notification bar
-* _clicking on the left-most button presented_.
-* verifying that sent Telemetry is correct.

 Code at [/test/functional/](/test/functional/).

 Note: The study variation/branch during tests is overridden by a preference in the FIREFOX_PREFERENCES section of `test/utils.js`.

-The functional testing set-up is a minimal set of tests imported from <https://github.com/mozilla/share-button-study> which contains plenty of examples of functional tests relevant to Shield study add-ons.
+The example tests is inspired by tests in <https://github.com/mozilla/share-button-study>.

 ## Directory Structure and Files

 ```
-├── .circleci             # Setup for .circle ci integration │   └── config.yml
+├── .babelrc              # Used by karma to track code coverage in unit tests ├── .circleci             # Setup for .circle ci integration │   ├── config.yml
+│   └── reports
+│       └── .gitignore
 ├── .eslintignore
 ├── .eslintrc.js          # Linting configuration for mozilla, json etc
 ├── .gitignore